ArmaanSeth/EyeDirection/README.md

 <h2>🛡️ License:</h2>

-This project is licensed under the The ReadLogs Project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the The EyeDirection Project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use modify and distribute the software as per the terms of the license.

 <h2>💖Like my work?</h2>
 Thank you for taking an interest!
 If you encounter any issues have suggestions or want to report a bug feel free to create an issue on the Repository.
 Happy Coding!